4.6 Master Patient Index Integrity

 - Common integrity risks include duplicates, overlays, overlaps, demographic errors, weak registration practices, and interface mismatches.

-- The RHIA-level response combines prevention, detection, correction, monitoring, staff training, and governance ownership.
+- The RHIA-level response combines prevention, detection, correction, monitoring, staff training, and clear governance ownership.

-The current AHIMA RHIA Domain 1 includes Master Patient Index integrity.
-A Master Patient Index, often shortened to MPI, is the system or database that links patient identity information to the correct records and encounters.
-In an enterprise environment, a related enterprise MPI may help connect identity across multiple facilities or systems.
-Integrity means the index accurately represents the right patient, the right identifiers, and the right linked records.
+The AHIMA RHIA Domain 2, Data and Information Governance, includes Master Patient Index integrity.
+A Master Patient Index (MPI) is the system or database that links patient-identity information to the correct records and encounters within a facility.
+An Enterprise Master Patient Index (EMPI) extends that linkage across multiple facilities or systems.
+Integrity means the index accurately represents the right patient, the right identifiers, and the right linked records, the foundation for every other use of health information.

-MPI problems are high risk because identity errors spread.
-A duplicate record can split a patient's history across more than one identifier.
-An overlay can combine information from two different patients into one record.
-An overlap can occur when the same patient has different identifiers across facilities or systems that are not properly linked.
-Demographic errors can weaken matching and cause registration, reporting, access, and safety problems.
+MPI problems are high risk because identity errors propagate.
+A duplicate splits one patient's history across more than one record number in the same system.
+An overlay merges information from two different patients under one identifier, the most dangerous error.
+An overlap occurs when the same patient has different identifiers across facilities or systems that are not properly linked.
+Demographic errors weaken matching and cascade into registration, reporting, access, and safety problems.

 | MPI issue | Meaning | Governance response |